pandas-dev/pandas/doc/source/io.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `select` and `delete` operations have an optional criteria that can be specified to select/delete only
 a subset of the data.
-This allows one to have very large on-table disks and retrieve only a portion of the data.
+This allows one to have a very large on-disk table and retrieve only a portion of the data.

 A query is specified using the `Term` class under the hood.